 Signaturely makes it easy to create a digital signature for you and your signatories.
-First, you can simply create a Signaturely account.
+First, you can create a Signaturely account.
 Once you’ve signed up, you’ll type, draw, or upload a digital signature, which is saved for future contract signing.
 The platform seamlessly guides you and your signatories through signing contracts and PDFs.
-Signaturely also lets your team collaborate on documents so that you can track their status in real-time.
+Signaturely also lets your team collaborate on documents so that you can track their status in real time.

 FAQs About Signatories

 Here are some top questions and answers about signatories.

-A signature is a handwritten or electronic mark that indicates the agreement of the person signing a document, such as PDFs.
-On the other hand, a signatory is a person or party who has signed a document and uses their own signature to enter into a binding agreement.
+A signature is a handwritten or electronic mark that indicates the agreement of the person signing a document, such as a PDF.
+On the other hand, a signatory is a person or party who has signed a document and uses their signature to enter into a binding agreement.

 A company president may be a signatory on behalf of the company, meaning they have the authority to enter the company into contracts and other agreements.
 In some cases, a signatory may also be someone who witnessed another person signing a document; for instance, a notary public may act as a signatory on a deed or will.

-A business signatory is an authorized company representative who has the power to sign contracts, agreements, and any other legal document on behalf of the business.
+A business signatory is an authorized company representative who can sign contracts, agreements, and any other legal document on behalf of the business.
 In most cases, the signatory will be a senior member of the company, such as the CEO or President.

 To make someone an authorized signatory, you’ll have to sign a form that defines the scope of their authorization.
 For banking purposes, you will need to obtain a signature from the individual.
-This can be done by having them sign a piece of paper or digital document.
+This can be done by having them sign a piece of paper or a digital document.
 Next, you will need to send the bank a form authorizing the individual to sign on your behalf.
-This form will require information such as your name, account number, and the individual’s name and signature.
+This form will require your name, account number, and the individual’s name and signature.